Here are the most commonly asked questions I hear regarding voice overs:

 Uh-buh-bup!
 Read my entire site first (including posted questions and answers), then post your question (that I haven’t already answered or addressed).

 But look, I’m not a counselor, a speech therapist or even a certified teacher.
-I have laid out all the lessons and tools I’ve learned for you to use, if you wish.
+I have laid out all the lessons and tools I’ve learned for you to pick and choose from and use, if you wish.